 Emma Hester Parker

 Emma Hester Parker (née Curry) was my great grandmother and the wife of the Rev. Thomas Hughes Parker.
 She died on July 1st 1895 as a result of giving birth to Emmie Parker (my grandmother) on June 11th at 4 North Road, Bourne, Lincolnshire, in England.
-She was buried at Bourne town cemetery and her gravestone records that she was 29 years old when she died.
+She was buried at Bourne town cemetery.
+Her gravestone records that she was 29 years old when she died.

 Posted by John Leslie Curry